rhbertoldi/rhbertoldi.github.io/_pages/cv.md

 Education
 ======
-* M.S. in Public Policy, University of Chicago, Harris School of Public Policy, 2020 (expected)
+* M.S. in Public Policy, University of Chicago, Harris School of Public Policy, 2020
-  * Certificate in Energy and Environmental Policy
+  * Certificates in Data Analytics, Energy and Environmental Policy
 * B.A. in Science and Technology Studies, University of California, Davis, 2016

 Work experience
 ======
-* 02/2020 - Present: Teaching assistant
+* 02/2020 - 06/2020: Teaching assistant
   * Teaching assistant for Data and Programming for Public Policy I in R
   * Debugging prior problem set solutions, including trouble shooting external server issues
   * Developing new course problem sets
   * Collaborating on effectively transitioning course to remote learning
-  * Leading weekly office hours and responding to student queries remotely
+  * Leading weekly office hours, biweekly labs and responding to student queries remotely

 * 09/2019 - 12/2019: Coding Lab and R Bar Instructor
   * University of Chicago